natividadesusana/track-it/README.md

-# Project TrackIt
+# Project Track It

-The TrackIt project is a complete habit tracking application.
+The Track It project is a complete habit tracking application.
 With it, you can create and track your daily, weekly, and monthly habits.
-TrackIt lets you record your habits and monitor your progress quickly and easily.
+Track It lets you record your habits and monitor your progress quickly and easily.
 It offers an intuitive and easy-to-use interface that allows you to add and delete habits with just a few clicks.
 The app also offers a number of features like notifications and a rewards system to keep you motivated and on track.
 See below how to run the application and check the link to access it online.

 <div style="display: flex; justify-content: space-between; flex-wrap: wrap;">
 <img src="https://user-images.githubusercontent.com/95102911/226362966-2285e429-aa5d-4e43-8574-13ec3fa2a918.png" width="300">